 Verse 22: "At that time the Feast of Dedication took place at Jerusalem.
 It was winter,"

-This festival, held at Jerusalem, was attended by Jesus, and is still observed by the Jews.
+This festival was attended by Jesus in this account, and is still observed by the Jews.

-So Jesus was attending this festival, and in -
+So Jesus was attending the "Feast of Dedication," and in -

 Verses 23-24: "and Jesus was walking in the temple, in the colonnade of Solomon."